YangLiu14/detectron2-OWT/README.md

 This is a forked version of Detectron2 with modifications for proposal generation as described in ["Opening up Open-World Tracking"](https://github.com/YangLiu14/Open-World-Tracking)

-To see the modifcations in detail, search globally for "OWT".
+To see the modifcations (NMS, scorings and appearance-embeddings extraction) in detail, search globally for "OWT".
 ## Installation

 See [installation instructions](https://detectron2.readthedocs.io/tutorials/install.html).